lenisha/catalog-scanner/catalog-results-scanner/README.md

-## Detect Database Classifications using Atlas API and Azure Gen2 DataCatalog
+## Detect Database Classifications using Atlas API and Azure Babylon DataCatalog

-Catalog Scanner is application that queries ADC Gen2 catalog to find classified columns for the datasources with scheduled (or run manually) scans.
+Catalog Scanner is application that queries Babylon catalog using Atlas API to find classified columns for the datasources with scheduled (or run manually) scans.
 These columns could then  be reported to Log Analytics for further reporting.

 ## Settings